- Oktoberfest -

 - Presented by Maiden Alley Cinema -

-All the way from Toronto, Canada we were stoked to have catl on the Oktoberfest stage featuring real-life couple Jamie Fleming and Sarah Kirkpatrick as the "gruesome twosome".
+All the way from Toronto, Canada and for the second year in a row, we are stoked to have catl on the Oktoberfest stage featuring real-life couple Jamie Fleming and Sarah Kirkpatrick as the "gruesome twosome".
 Offering up stripped down, juke-joint blues that will make you drink n' sweat til you can't drink n' sweat no more!

 The day is always kicked off with the Paducah Jazz Ensemble Polka Band!!!
 You can't very well have a proper Oktoberfest without some polka to get things started.
 In 2017 they will play twice throughout the day opening up the festivities on the Main Stage and then offering up some authentic polka on Market House Square in the afternoon.